Chon2020/GRFB-Unet/README.md

 The indexes of train / validate / test samples are stored in flie ./Index.
 Then, you can replace the file ./data/TP-dataset in ${GRFBNet_ROOT} with the downloaded dataset for training phase.

-Note that the images in this project are just some instances, they must be replaced by the aforemetioned dataset
+Note that the images in this project are just some instances, they must be replaced by the aforemetioned dataset.

 ### Training